- Administration >

 For the WiredTiger storage engine, you can also store the indexes on a different storage device.
 See storage.wiredTiger.engineConfig.directoryForIndexes.

 Using different storage devices will affect your ability to create snapshot-style backups of your data, since the files will be on different devices and volumes.

-Local block devices attached to virtual machine instances via the hypervisor should use a noop scheduler for best performance.
+For local block devices attached to a virtual machine instance via the hypervisor or hosted by a cloud hosting provider, the guest operating system should use a noop scheduler for best performance.
 The noop scheduler allows the operating system to defer I/O scheduling to the underlying hypervisor.

 WiredTiger can compress collection data using either snappy or zlib compression library. snappy provides a lower compression rate but has little performance cost, whereas zlib provides better compression rate but has a higher performance cost.

 By default, WiredTiger uses snappy compression library.
 To change the compression setting, see storage.wiredTiger.collectionConfig.blockCompressor.

 WiredTiger uses prefix compression on all indexes by default.